DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`

-Subsequently, choose to Install suggested plugins. we will install the other required plugins later manually.
+Subsequently, choose to Install suggested plugins.
 Afterwards, create a first admin user on Jenkins.
 For this example, we will call it builder too.

 ##### Adding Credentials to Jenkins